 Read my guide – Blog Commenting Strategy for Blogging Growth

-Conclusion: How To Drive Traffic To Your Blog in 2020
+Conclusion: How To Get Traffic To Your New Blog in 2020

 Do not run just behind driving traffic; that can be done even with traffic bots and farms.
 But Google hates that and never reward you.